poulicek/BrightnessControl/README.md

 # BrightnessControl

 Tiny tray icon app enabling you to control brightness of your screen.
-Ideal for desktops and while working at night when the only option to regulate the brightness is to use the buttons on the screen.
-The screen must have DDC protocol enabled (most modern screens do).
+Ideal for desktops while working at night when the only option to control the brightness is to use the buttons on the monitor.
+The monitor must have DDC protocol enabled (most modern monitors have).

 ![Brightness Control](https://raw.githubusercontent.com/poulicek/BrightnessControl/master/Resources/menu2.png)